ermannolocascio/gantt/README.md

 c.
 If the client clicks again on the payment link received and try to pay the slot again the system drops an error and terminates the payment.

 Other validations occurs...

+## Further notes on the code

+The script `calendar_update.php` contains a more detailed description explaining how the code handles the updating of the calendar.